Shelbourne F.C.: Return to success: 1990–1999

 The heavy investment in the club by the Donnelly family gave an almost instant return as Shelbourne captured their eighth league title at the end of the 1991/92 season – the first for 30 years – when they won 3–1 away to outgoing champions Dundalk.
 Despite only needing a draw, Brian Flood sealed the win with a spectacular goal from 35 yards.
-That summer, the club went on a three match tour of Australia, the club's first games outside Europe.
+That summer, the club went on a three match tour of Australia.

 Although the league title was lost the following season after two series of play-offs involving Cork City and Bohemians, the FAI Cup was won, again after a 30-year wait, when a Greg Costello header was enough to defeat Dundalk in Lansdowne Road.
 The club made a return to European competitions after a 21-year wait in 1992 when they faced Ukrainian club SC Tavriya Simferopol in the newly formed UEFA Champions League.
 Despite holding the Ukrainians to a scoreless draw in Dublin they were beaten 2–1 in Ukraine and eliminated from the competition.
 The following season Shelbourne won their first game in Europe for 30 years when they beat Karpaty Lviv of Ukraine and advanced to play Greek giants Panathinaikos but were beaten 5–1 on aggregate.
-Byrne and his assistant Jim McLaughlin were dismissed that October and replaced by Eoin Hand.
+Byrne and his assistant Jim McLaughlin were dismissed that October and replaced by former national team manager Eoin Hand.
 Later that season the Reds won yet another Leinster Senior Cup.